 sudo vi /etc/sysconfig/network

 Replace the old hostname with a new one, save the file and exit.
+Afterwards, reboot the server to apply the name change.

 If you cloned one of the older CentOS or Ubuntu distributions mentioned above and run into networking problems, try removing references to any old MAC addresses in the file /etc/udev/rules.d/70-persistent-net.rules and reboot to apply the changes.
+If the issues persist, check out our guide for troubleshooting networking on Linux servers.

 Windows servers should work as is straight out of cloning.
 If you find issues with network connectivity, check that your network interfaces are turned on and working.